EXPEDITION VIDEO 1: Tornado at Sharon/Medicine Lodge, Kansas - Watch video

 Attica's sirens began to sound.
 Tornado #2 was under way.
 I filmed the developing tornado from the s-curve spot, but the tornado was moving behind trees and out of view.
 I decided to head into town and try to find a better view.
 I took one of the first side streets in town and went south all the way to the railroad tracks.
 The tornado was really getting its act together at this point.
 I wanted to get out and tripod, but couldn't because 1.) huge hail was still falling, and 2.) the tornado was getting very close and I wanted to stay in my truck in case I needed to leave quickly.

-The cone filled downward and the now-huge debris cloud rose up to meet it, completing a more photogenic tornado than I thought I'd ever see, at least this soon in my observing life.
+The cone filled downward and the now-huge debris cloud rose up to meet it, completing a more photogenic tornado than I thought I'd ever see, at least this soon in my photography life.
 At this point, the tornado was about 1/2 mile away and I could hear the 'waterfall' sound clearly over the wail of the siren.
 Unbelievable!
 I zoomed in on dust getting pulled into the base of the circulation just blocks from my position.

 I became slightly concerned at this point, as I could not initially tell if the tornado was coming directly at me or not.
 I had an easy escape route on nearby Highway 160, so I stayed and watched the tornado's progress closely.
 In the meantime, the dashcam caught some dramatic views of the approaching tornado: